For small towns to visit outside of Asheville, uncover the best things to do in Weaverville, North Carolina – from AVL locals.

 Located immediately north of Asheville, you cannot miss Weaverville, NC.
 Asheville to Weaverville is about 15 minutes’ driving distance.

 Weaverville is a small town in Buncombe County – with a population of around 4,000 in 2020 – and many people who don’t wish to live in Asheville choose to reside in Weaverville.

 If you enjoy casual walks, picnics by the lake, are traveling with your dogs, or want to beat the Asheville crowds, Weaverville is definitely worth a visit.

 Weaverville’s best attractions include its walkable downtown filled with shops and restaurants as well as Lake Louise Park.
-A quick drive from downtown AVL, visitors will encounter more walkable areas, bars, and history.

 Don’t miss these hotels, cabins, cottages, and inns around Weaverville, NC.